- Peer Advisors, in consultation with their faculty advisors, have already scheduled registration prep meetings (RPMs) for their advisees.

 Please visit the CHWS site for information on how to access services.

-The Faculty Senate has approved temporary changes to our academic policies as recommended by the Academic Standards Committee in order to provide flexibility to our now remote-learning environment so that the faculty may better support our students, and to allow both students and faculty members to successfully complete the spring 2020 semester.
+The Faculty Senate has approved temporary changes to our academic policies as recommended by the Academic Standards Committee in order to provide flexibility to our now remote-learning environment so that the faculty may better support our students, and to allow both students and faculty members to successfully complete the spring, summer, and fall 2020 terms.
 Read the full message.

-- Credit/No Credit Option: Students may select to complete any* course they are currently enrolled in by receiving a letter grade or opt for the Credit/No Credit option.
-Students may make this revision to their grading option between April 6 and 17.
+Credit/No Credit Option: Students may select to complete any* course they are currently enrolled in by receiving a letter grade or opt for the Credit/No Credit option.
+SPRING 2020: Undergraduate and graduate students may make this revision to their grading option between April 6 and 17.
+FALL 2020: Only undergraduate students may request this revision between Nov.
+9 and 20.

-Additionally, Credit/No Credit courses taken during the Spring 2020 term will not count toward the maximum limit of 4 Credit/No Credit units that can be applied toward graduation requirements.
+Additionally, Credit/No Credit courses taken during the spring and fall 2020 terms will not count toward the maximum limit of four (4) Credit/No Credit units that can be applied toward undergraduate graduation requirements.

 Further details on the Credit/No Credit option are available in the Bulletin (p.
-44) or by contacting the Registrar’s Office.
-[Editor’s note: See more information from the Registrar.]
+44) or by contacting the Office of the Registrar.
+[Editor’s note: See more information from the registrar.]

-*The ASC affirms that intends that this policy means that for this semester, classes taken credit/no credit can still fulfill major, minor, and core requirements, though that is not usually within the provision of the credit/no credit option.
+*The ASC affirms that intends that this policy means that for spring and fall 2020 semesters, classes taken Credit/No Credit can still fulfill major, minor, and core requirements, though that is not usually within the provision of the credit/no credit option.

 - ePortfolio guide: a how to guide offering technology resources to support students using ePortfolios